Zwartpet/laravel-schedule-manager/README.md

 ### Command line

-Just use the `pause` and `resume` commands to pause and resume a schedule.
+Just use the `schedule:pause` and `schedule:resume` commands to pause and resume a schedule.
 With the `--description` option you can add a description to the pause.
 The `--pause-until` option will pause the schedule until the given date.
 ```bash